Head Strength Coach

 The Lodge, S.C., native earned his master’s degree in higher education administration with a minor in sports management from Auburn in May of 2004.
 Bunch worked closely with the Tigers’ football program during that time.

-Bunch is a member of the National Athletic Trainers’ Association (NATA) and the Louisiana Athletic Trainers’ Association (LATA).
+Bunch is a member of the National Athletic Trainers’ Association (NATA) and the Tennessee Athletic Trainers’ Society (TATS).
+Bunch is married to the former Elizabeth Snyder of Oklahoma City, OK.

 Assistant AD / Equipment Operations

-Larry Maples is in his first season as an assistant athletic director for equipment operations at Middle Tennessee.
+Larry Maples is in his third season in 2018 as an assistant athletic director for equipment operations at Middle Tennessee.

 Maples oversees the equipment ordering of all athletic teams at Middle Tennessee, leads a staff of 12 students, handles the logistics for all road games and prepares the practice facility and his staff for all Blue Raider football practices.

-The Memphis, TN, native made his way to Murfreesboro after spending the past year as a supply chain engineer for Mueller Industries.
+The Memphis, TN, native made his way to Murfreesboro after spending time as a supply chain engineer for Mueller Industries.
 He has also worked as an industrial engineer for Electrolux Home Cooking Products.

 From 2013 to 2014, Maples served as the assistant equipment manager for the Blue Raiders where he helped coordinate all the day-to-day operations.
 He also assisted in the design and ordering of new Nike Pro Combat apparel while coordinating the logistics for all road games.